 In a medium bowl, combine flour, baking powder and salt.
 Set aside.

 In a large bowl or stand mixer fitted with a paddle attachment, cream butter and sugar.
 Beat at medium speed until light and fluffy, scraping the bowl as needed.

 Add eggs one at a time, mixing well after each addition.

-Add milk and vanilla and mix until combined.
+Add milk and almond extract and mix until combined.

 With the mixer on low, add dry ingredients to wet ingredients.

 Shape dough into two disks and wrap each in plastic wrap.